 But seriously.
 Go for a ground chicken thigh or chorizo if you're into it, and it'll still come out absolutely delicious.

-What's really awesome is that you can simply omit the parmesan cheese, and this zucchini casserole automatically becomes both paleo and Whole30 compliant as well.
+What's really awesome is that you can simply omit the cheese, and this zucchini casserole automatically becomes both paleo and Whole30 compliant as well.

 I wanted to show you how laid back layering the zucchini rounds into the casserole dish can be.
 You don't need to do it any particular way.
+However you do it, just make sure the zucchini is in an even layer.

 Simply make room for them between the sausage artichoke mixture and make sure they are sticking out on top a bit.